 Recipes are probably the most important thing to me when it comes to family heirlooms, so I am excited to be able to pass it down to my children.

-Doesn’t the Crock Pot Sausage Stuffing look super tasty?
+Doesn’t the Crock Pot Stuffing With Sausage look super tasty?

 It’s seriously the best Crockpot dressing recipe ever!